Choosing the Right Flooring to Minimize Allergies

 You can be allergic to your floor.
 Did you know that?
-It’s a very big thing in the home, and we’re constantly agitating it with our feet and compressing it with all of our weight, giving it every opportunity to emit whatever allergens it might contain.
+It’s a very big thing in a home, the floor, and we’re constantly agitating it with our feet, and compressing it with all of our weight, giving it every opportunity to poof out whatever allergens it might contain.
 These irritants can either be gathered and held by the floor, or they can be a part of its very make up.
-In this article we hope to help you make the best choice of flooring, with allergy prevention in mind.
+In this article we hope to help you make the best choice of flooring, specifically with allergy prevention in mind.

 First, what are the enemies we hope to eliminate?

 Mold can grow on any surface which is damp.
 This is different from mildew, which can only grow on plant and animal material, like clothing, or towels which have not quite dried well enough.
-Mildew is a form of mold, but the latter is regarded as being more pernicious.
-With most floors, your main concern is moisture getting around or underneath it, with a floating hardwood, for instance.
+Mildew is a form of mold, but mold is regarded as being more pernicious.
+With most floors, your main mold concern comes from moisture getting around or underneath it, with a floating hardwood, for instance.

 At Floors To Your Home, we make sure that all of our flooring is free of harmful formaldehyde, and meets the VOC safety standards of the United States, not just those of the countries where the material is produced.

 1. Eliminate or reduce places where allergens will get caught or can settle.